luizpauloprado/japassou/README.md

 # japassou
-Ja Passou is an app that allows people to easily consult if their bus is nearby
+Ja Passou is an app that allows people to easily consult if a bus is nearby